Safe living alone is taking charge of your environment and lifestyle.

 - A security plan and safe routines will reduce exposure to crime risk.

-- Ask for help to test quality of doors, locks, and window access points.
+- Ask for help to test the quality of doors, locks, and window access points.

 - Make sure rental housing units replaced or re-keyed all door locks.